fhumbertodf/dicionario/Textos2.md

 ## 37 - Diseases.

+>*There are many diseases.
->*Some diseases are very deadly, and some are not so serious.
+Some diseases are very deadly, and some are not so serious.
 Most people catch a cold sometimes.
 A cold makes you cough and sneeze.
 Colds can be passed on from person to person.